Breaking symmetries for equivariant coarse homology theories: Spectral projections of magnetic Laplacians

 We let $\Z^{2}$ act on $S(\R^{2})$ by $(m,n)(x,y,v)\mapsto (x+m,y+n,v)$.
 By taking the quotient we obtain the spinor bundle $S(T^{2})\to T^{2} $ associated to the Spin structure in which this bundle is trivialized.

-The Dirac operator on $S^{2}(\R^{2})$ is given by We will obtain {a {generalized} Dirac operator} ${\Dirac_{L}}$ by twisting $\Dirac$ with an equivariant {H}ermitean line bundle $L\to \R^{2}$ with connection $\nabla^{L}$.
-The underlying equivariant {H}ermitean vector bundle is the trivial bundle $\R^{2}\times \C\to \R^{2}$ with action of $\Z^{2}$ given by \eqref{wergwegreglpwerg}.
+The Dirac operator on $S^{2}(\R^{2})$ is given by We will obtain {a {generalized} Dirac operator} ${\Dirac_{L}}$ by twisting $\Dirac$ with an equivariant Hermitian line bundle $L\to \R^{2}$ with connection $\nabla^{L}$.
+The underlying equivariant Hermitian vector bundle is the trivial bundle $\R^{2}\times \C\to \R^{2}$ with action of $\Z^{2}$ given by \eqref{wergwegreglpwerg}.
 The invariant connection is given by the formula

 Its curvature form is One furthermore calculates that the connection Laplacian is given by

 We now form the twisted Dirac operator The Weizenboeck formula states

 Using the explicit calculation \eqref{ergiojweorgwerg} of the curvature $R^{\nabla}$ and the definition of the grading \eqref{ergiojweorgwergwfefwefwe} we can rewrite the Weizenboeck term as